khashafa/ux-research-soft-skills-tracking/README.md

 # Soft Skills Tracking for STEM Graduate Students (Education Cloud Concept)

-This project explores **why university career services struggle to measure and support students’ soft-skill growth**—and proposes a practical strategy for doing it *inside* **Salesforce Education Cloud**, where advising and student records already live.

-Built as a research + strategy deliverable in partnership context with Salesforce’s original “job-to-skill alignment” challenge.  [oai_citation:0‡Salesforce_Education_Cloud_Stakeholder_Presentation.pdf](sediment://file_000000002f38722faa2cc4f675733c16)
+The rising prominence of artificial intelligence and its ability to handle technical tasks have made soft skills an increasingly important commodity for those entering into the job market.
+The importance of soft skills in the contemporary job market is recognized by many; however, many college students don’t know how to develop these crucial soft skills.

+When Salesforce posed its question, **“Identify the key barriers to university career services in tracking students’ soft skills and linking them to in-demand jobs,”** we focused specifically on the **tracking** problem: without credible ways to identify, quantify, and track soft skills over time, it is difficult for students (and career services) to understand growth or target improvement.

+To address this problem, our work centers on strategies that could live inside **Salesforce Education Cloud**—a place where advising and student records already exist—so that evidence collection and feedback can be integrated into workflows rather than added as a standalone system.

 ---

 ## Deliverables

 - **Final report (PDF):** [`report/Salesforce_Education_Cloud_Soft_Skills_Report.pdf`](report/Salesforce_Education_Cloud_Soft_Skills_Report.pdf)
 - **Stakeholder presentation (PDF):** [`presentation/Salesforce_Education_Cloud_Stakeholder_Presentation.pdf`](presentation/Salesforce_Education_Cloud_Stakeholder_Presentation.pdf)